Hepatitis B – Diagnosis, Symptoms, and Treatment

-Hepatitis B is a virus that infects the liver potentially resulting in acute and occasionally chronic liver disease.
-The virus is transmitted through sexual contact or the blood and may be spread from mother to child.
-Individuals with acute infection may have fever, abdominal discomfort, malaise, nausea, vomiting, and jaundice.
-Patients with chronic infection often develop cirrhosis and have features of chronic liver disease such as ascites, esophageal varices, upper gastrointestinal bleeding, and confusion (hepatic encephalopathy).
+Hepatitis B is a virus that infects the liver and can result in both acute and chronic diseases.
+The virus that causes hepatitis B can be transmitted through blood and bodily fluids.
+It is most commonly being spread from mother to child at the time of birth, through sexual contact, IV drug use, and accidental needle sticks.
+Individuals with acute infection may have a fever, abdominal discomfort, malaise, nausea, vomiting, and jaundice.
+Patients with chronic infection often develop severe damage to the liver, known as cirrhosis, and have features of chronic liver disease such as ascites, esophageal varices, upper gastrointestinal bleeding, and confusion (hepatic encephalopathy).

 Chronic infection associated with cirrhosis has a poor prognosis.
-Patients are at increased risk for developing liver cancer (hepatocellular carcinoma) and have a high rate of mortality.
+Patients with hepatitis B and cirrhosis are at increased risk of developing liver cancer (hepatocellular carcinoma) and have a high rate of mortality.

 What Causes Hepatitis B?

-Hepatitis B is a virus that infects the liver resulting in acute and potentially chronic injury and inflammation.
-This can lead to scarring of the liver (cirrhosis) and progressive liver failure.
-Rarely, patients develop liver failure during the acute infection.
-It is transmitted through the blood or sexual contact.
+Hepatitis B is the name of a virus that infects the liver resulting in acute and injury and inflammation.
+This virus is also capable of avoiding the body’s immune system, becoming a chronic infection that leads to ongoing damage.
+If untreated this can lead to scarring of the liver (cirrhosis) and progressive liver failure.
+Rarely, patients may develop liver failure during the acute infection.
+Hepatitis B is transmitted through the blood or sexual contact.
 Pregnant women may pass the infection to their child during pregnancy.
 Unprotected sex and injection drug use are common routes of infection.

 How Common is Hepatitis B?